turbot/steampipe-mod-gitlab-insights/docs/index.md

 Dashboards/Reports can help answer questions like:

 - How many projects do I have access to?
-- How many issues do I have over N days old across all my projects?
+- How old are my issues across all my projects?
 - When was a project last contributed to?
-- When was user XYZ last active?
+- Which of my branches are (un)protected?

 ## References